5 Great Presentation Design Ideas to Try in 2025

 • Complementary colors: The slide deck uses mostly dark blue tones but uses the complementary color orange to draw attention to important slides or key points.

-• Use of humour: The deck incorporates comics to add a bit of humour and levity to the presentation and keep audience members engaged.
+• Use of humor: The deck incorporates comics to add a bit of humor and levity to the presentation and keep audience members engaged.

 Idea 2: Use custom illustrations and sketches